-It might even be more accurate to say that it’s somewhat of a taboo subject, in where deeper discussions and contemplation on the matter are actively avoided.
+Death.
+Something that’s not often talked about openly in our society or culture.
+It might even be more accurate to say that it’s somewhat of a taboo subject, where deeper discussions and contemplation on the matter are actively avoided.

 (Unless the future of science/medicine/technology proves otherwise, of course!
 Another article entirely.)

+Until I starting engaging in practices to become more self-aware, it was as if my own mortality wasn’t real to me.
+I’d rarely given it deep considerable thought, that at anytime without prior warning, the Queen of the Underworld could come and grasp my hand, taking me swiftly to the other side.
 My relationship to shamanic medicine and psychedelics continues to evolve, and as I feel more and more reverence towards these sacraments, the more my relationship in how I look at dying and death changes.

 Jeff Mason, a lecturer of philosophy, writes this about death: